WebMonitor.fyi logoWebMonitor.fyi

 Honest limits

 Review monitoring sees what each platform publishes publicly.
 Platform-internal review queues, reviews held for moderation, and private feedback channels are outside scope.
-Some platforms throttle or paginate aggressively; very high review volumes may require enterprise-tier intervals.
+Some review platforms render heavily with JavaScript or gate content behind a login — the monitor detects and reports those cases, and Pro's advanced fetching helps with some JS-heavy pages.

 Frequently asked questions